flexxui/flexx/docs/start.rst

 Dependencies
 ------------

-Flexx requires Python 3.3 or higher, and also supports Pypy3.
-Support for legacy Python (version 2.7) *might* be considered for some components.
+Flexx is written for Python 3, but can also be installed on legacy Python (Python 2.7).
+It also works on Pypy.

 The ``react``, ``webruntime`` and ``pyscrip`` subpackages require no dependencies.
 The ``app`` and ``ui`` subpackages require Tornado (a